albar965/littlenavmap-manual/en/RUNNOSIM.md

 You can follow these steps if you want to install _Little Navmap_ on a computer not containing any flight simulator installation for a networked setup, for example.
 No functionality is affected except scenery database loading and direct connect capability which are not needed in this case.

-The `littlenavmap.exe` needs an installation of SimConnect.
+**Little Navmap Version 1.4.3:** The `littlenavmap.exe` needs an installation of SimConnect.
 Therefore an additional executable `littlenavmap-nosimconnect.exe` not requiring SimConnect or a flight simulator installation is included in the downloaded ZIP archive.
 Use `littlenavmap-nosimconnect.exe` to run _Little Navmap_ on bare computers.

+**Little Navmap Version 1.4.4 and later:** `littlenavmap-nosimconnect.exe` is not used anymore as of *Little Navmap* version 1.4.4.
+You can use `littlenavmap.exe` on all computers no matter if SimConnect or a flight simulator are installed or not.

 The same procedure applies if you want to install _Little Navmap_ on a Linux or macOS system.